Concordia in Spain

 Santiago de Compostel, or just Santiago, is located in the Spanish autonomous community of Galicia in northwestern Spain.
 It has a population of approximately 95,000 people, traces its origins back to the 4th century and has a well-preserved old city centre.
 According to legend, the Cathedral of Santiago is the resting place of St. James the Apostle and is one of the stops on the Way of St. James or El Camino de Santiago.

 Students will reside in university residences in single rooms on the Universidade de Santiago de Compostela's campus.

 - Preference will be given to students who have a minimum 3.00 cumulative GPA, are registered in Concordia degree programs (Bachelor's, Master's or PhD) and are first-time applicants.
 Students who have between a 2.5 and 3.0 GPA are eligible to apply.

 - Students who have no background in Spanish/who are absolute beginners to learning the language are encouraged to apply.

 - The selection committee reserves the right to interview applicants.

 How to apply

-- Submit online a complete Concordia Field School Abroad Application, arrange to have one Academic Reference sent to Concordia International (instructions on form), AND a Concordia Field School Abroad Bursary Application by the application deadline (deadline to be determined).
+- Submit online a complete Concordia Field School Abroad Application, arrange to have one Academic Reference sent to Concordia International (instructions on form), AND complete a Concordia Field School Abroad Bursary Application by the application deadline of March 18, 2018.

 - Admissions decisions will be communicated shortly after the deadline.

-- Students admitted to the program will have to make a non-refundable $500 deposit to Student Accounts (deadline to be determined).
+- Students admitted to the program will have to make a non-refundable $500 deposit to Student Accounts (deadline to be determined in admission letter, but will be in April).
 Please be aware, however, that any deposit you make will first be applied to any outstanding balances you owe to Concordia.